Name day: Czech Republic

 In the Czech Republic, each day of the year corresponds to a personal name (or several names).
 People celebrate their name day (svátek or dated jmeniny) on the date corresponding to their own given name.

 Name days are commonly of less importance than birthdays to Czech people.
-However, name day celebrations can be, and often are, held together with friends or co-workers of the same name and in this way it can grow in size and importance.
+However, name-day celebrations can be, and often are, held together with friends or co-workers of the same name and in this way can grow in size and importance.

 In the past, by law, parents were not allowed to choose just any name for a child.
-This has changed, although it is still common to choose the name from the name day "calendar".
+This has changed, although it is still common to choose the name from the name-day "calendar".

 The original list was the Roman Catholic calendar of saints, but changes have been made to reflect the present-day usage of names.

 Any existing name, Czech or foreign, can be given, but not domestic or diminutive forms.

-Name days corresponding to some of the most frequent names in the Czech Republic gained slightly more important than the others.
+Name days corresponding to some of the most frequently occurring names in the Czech Republic gain slightly more importance than others.

-For example, the dates associated with names Josef (Joseph) and Karel (Charles) are commonly known even by people with different names.
+For example, the dates associated with the names Josef (Joseph) and Karel (Charles) are commonly known even by people with different names.

 However, the popularity of these names has decreased in the last years (6836 Josefs were born in 1947, but only 638 in 2014).